YanYingfei/yanyingfei.github.io/_posts/2023-11-07-Signature-of-Knowledge.md

 In a traditional signature scheme, a signature $\sigma$ on a message $m$ is issued under a public key $PK$, and can be interpreted as follows: “The owner of the public key $PK$ and its corresponding secret key has signed message $m$.”
 In the signature of knowledge, we consider schemes that allow one to issue signatures on behalf of any NP statement, that can be interpreted as follows: “A person in possession of a witness $w$ to the statement that $x \in L$ has signed message $m$.” <!--more-->

 Yesterday I discussed the notion with my friend.
 Below I would like to record the discussion.
+I will give the detailded definition, and write two constructions by applying NIZK as a main building block.
+Besides, I recommend every beginner to read this paper [<a href="#ref1">1</a>], where you can find some connection between NIZK and SoK.
+Although it was written in 2006, the ideas and constructions inside are still as new as ever.

 ### Definitions